ml-supriyar/python-assignment/README.md

 # Python Assignment

-Python script that searches for lines matching regular expression -r (--regex) in file/s -f (--files).
-If a line matches the given pattern then print the file name and the line.
+Python script that will check for a pattern inside the file.
+If a line has that pattern then print the output according to -m flag.

-This script uses re module to which lets you check if a particular string matches a given regular expression.

 If -m ( --machine ) flag is 1 it will generate machine readable output with the below format. <br/>
 file_name:no_line:start_pos:matched_text